Week 1: RNAseq

 descriptive of the samples they represent following the pattern:

-The files are located here: /projectnb/bf528/materials/project_1_rnaseq/subsampled_files and there are 12 total files.
+The files are located here: /projectnb/bf528/materials/project-1-rnaseq/subsampled_files and there are 12 total files.
 Remember that paired end reads are typically used together as both the _R1 and _R2 files represent sequencing reads from the same fragments.
 This means that we have 6 biological samples, and 12 actual files representing those samples.

 Create a new directory in